mmontag/chip-player-js/README.md

 * CC74 "Brightness" affects a modulator scale (to simulate frequency cut-off on WT synths)
 * Portamento support (CC5, CC37, and CC65)
 * SysEx support that supports some generic, GS, and XG features
+* Full-panning stereo option (works for emulators only)

 # How to build
 To build libADLMIDI you need to use CMake: